Our content may include links to products from our partners

 Borrowing From Your Life Insurance Policy vs. Borrowing From A Bank

-- Some borrow from the life insurance to avoid the hassle of borrowing from a bank.
+- Some borrow from life insurance to avoid the hassle of borrowing from a bank.
 There are people who want to repay the loan within a reasonable period.
 They also do not want interest to accumulate so they want to pay the interest on time.
-Borrowing from the life insurance is therefore most convenient for them.
+Borrowing from life insurance is, therefore, most convenient for them.

 - If the intended amount of the loan is less than the cash value, this option is for you.
 This assumes that you have the means to pay back both principal and interest within a considerable time.
 Of course, you should have the intention of doing so.
 Your agent can help run the numbers for you.

 - Borrowing from your life insurance policy will give you more flexibility in repayment.
 A bank will always require you to make regular payments for a fixed period.
 A life insurance policy loan will have no fixed payment requirements.
 You can pay as little or as big as you want at any time interval you desire.
 However, always be careful about how your payment (or non-payment) will impact your policy.
 Compare how the loan principal and interests are stacking up against the cash value of your policy.
 If you only need a small or a short-term loan, this would really help.
 You can get money quickly and pay it back on your terms.

 Follow these strategies when borrowing from your policy: